syncfusion/ej2-angular-docs/src/maps/maps/localization.md

+---
+title: " Localization in Angular Maps control | Syncfusion "

+component: "Maps"

+description: "Learn here all about Localization of Syncfusion Angular Maps control and more."
+---

-# Localization
+# Localization in Angular Maps

-Localization library allows to localize the default text content of Maps.
-In Maps component, it has the static text on some features(like zooming toolbars) and this can be changed to any other culture(Arabic, Deutsch, French, etc) by defining the locale value and translation object.
+The localization library allows localizing the default text content of the Maps control.
+The Maps control has the static text of some features such as tooltip of zoom toolbar, and that can be changed to any other culture(Arabic, Deutsch, French, etc) by defining the locale value and translation object.

 <!-- markdownlint-disable MD033 -->
 <!-- markdownlint-disable MD010 -->